cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 + Entities of type `System` are expected to have no attributes.
 + Any authorization request from the application that specifies action `Action::"remoteAccess"` is expected to specify only principals that are of type `Employee` and resources that are of type `System`.

+The schema can also specify the expected format of the context record for each `Action`.
+Making this specification lets Cedar also flag errors on references to context.

 Consider the following policy.

 ```cedar